Burger King banned from hiring migrant workers, placed on Employment NZ's stand-down list for year

 Hehir said the union was concerned existing Burger King workers would now no longer be able to renew their visas in the next 12 months.

-The ERA found Burger King failed to pay Drew Desai minimum wage on three occasions during her employment.
+The ERA found Burger King failed to pay Drew Desai minimum wage on three occasions during her employment as a trainee manager with a salary of $37,500.

 Desai was employed at Burger King from March 27, 2015 to October 6, 2017 where she worked in their New Lynn restaurant until she resigned.